vonNiklasson/django-makeallmessages/README.md

 [wheel_target]: https://pypi.python.org/pypi/django-makeallmessages/
 [wheel_img]: https://img.shields.io/pypi/wheel/django-makeallmessages.svg

-Django Makeallmessages allows you to set default parameters to your `makemessage` commands and covers all the regular file extensions, including your JavaScript files, with one command!
+Django Makeallmessages allows you to set default arguments to your `makemessage` commands and covers all the regular file extensions, including your JavaScript files, with one command!

 **:x: Don't do this**